 Adhyashana – Consuming food at short intervals, due to which new food enters the body when the previous food is not digested

-- Virudhashana – Consuming incompatible foods together such as fish and milk together, curds and milk together etc
+Virudhashana – Consuming incompatible foods together such as fish and milk together, curds and milk together etc

-- Vishamashana – Consuming food with disregard to the bodily cravings, such as eating when not hungry or fasting when hungry
+Vishamashana – Consuming food with disregard to the bodily cravings, such as eating when not hungry or fasting when hungry

 On analysis of dosha involvement of yuvana pitaka, Vatha and Kapha dosha are found to be the causes.
 A pathological increase of raktha or blood and meda or fat dhatu can also cause yuvana pitaka.

-Ayurveda believes that yuvana pitaka is a disease that is caused due to improper diet and other internal factors.
+Ayurveda believes that yuvana pitaka is a disease that is cause due to improper diet and other internal factors.
 Treatment Doshas involved are Kapha and Vatha.
 Vitiated Kapha blocks the normal excretory function of skin and the waste material stagnates inside, producing symptoms like itching, pustules and nodules formation.

 Vitiated Raktha also gets stagnated and produces multiple eruptions, redness, raised local temperature, thick bloody discharge from the boils and abscess formation.
 Irritation, blackish discoloration and ugly scar formation are later contributed by Vitiated Vatha.
 Here the vitiated Doshas gets stagnated in the Srothas or Subtle channels of the body.

 The etiopathology of the disease is due to vitiated Blood (Raktha Dushti) along with vitiated subtle channels to produce various symptoms of the disease.
-Thus to get permanent cure of the situation, this pathophysiology of the disease should be broken down.
+Thus to get permanent heal of the situation, this pathophysiology of the disease should be broken down.
 Treatment procedures are designed keeping in this mind.

-- Steaming and other heating procedures: This procedure is not advised during inflammatory stages.
+Steaming and other heating procedures: This procedure is not advised during inflammatory stages.
 It is useful in removal of blockage of subtle channels or srothas.

-- Vamana or medicated vomiting: Suitable medicines are orally given to induce vomiting.
+Vamana or medicated vomiting: Suitable medicines are orally given to induce vomiting.
 This procedure is very useful in removing blockage of subtle channels or Srothas of facial skin and whole body.

 Virechana or medicated purgation: It is a cleansing method, performed by giving bitter, astringent and sweet herbal purgatives which bring down abnormally increased Pitha principle and Raktha or blood dhathu.
 This procedure is beneficial in stages of inflammatory changes.